robertobarg/MatryoshkaIIO/README.md

 To obtain the total run time, sum the values of `doublev9` and `doublev1`.

 The parameter `MYEPS` in [src/util.h](./src/util.h) allows fine-tuning of numerical precision when handling instances of different sizes.
+Its default value is `1e-9`, which is suitable for most instances.
+For very large-scale problems (e.g., with 512<sup>4</sup> or more variables), it is recommended to reduce this value to `1e-12` to improve numerical stability.

 Compilation and sample instance solution tests have been run also on a machine running Windows operating system.